OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/8.guidelines/2.components/sh-social.md

 </table>

 ### ShSocial Config
-These style properties represent the class values utilized in the `ShSocial` constructor.
-These values are customizable and can be strengthened or override through the `ui` properties' attribute.
-The content of `sh-social.ts` file is:
+These style properties can be modified via ui and are stored in the sh-social.ts file:

 ```ts
 export default {